-In a change that will align its employees, donors, and volunteers of its four-state service region under a single identity, Mississippi Valley Regional Blood Center (MVRBC) is changing its name to ImpactLife.
-The not-for-profit community blood center is the blood provider to 120 hospitals in Illinois, Iowa, Missouri, and Wisconsin, and was previously known by three different names: Central Illinois Community Blood Center, Community Blood Services of Illinois, and Mississippi Valley Regional Blood Center.
-The name change is effective May 3, 2021.
+In a change that aligned its employees, donors, and volunteers of its four-state service region under a single identity, Mississippi Valley Regional Blood Center (MVRBC) changed its name to ImpactLife on May 3, 2021.
+The not-for-profit community blood center is the blood provider to more than 125 hospitals in Illinois, Iowa, Missouri, and Wisconsin, and was previously known by three different names: Central Illinois Community Blood Center, Community Blood Services of Illinois, and Mississippi Valley Regional Blood Center.

 ImpactLife has experienced steady growth as it has adjusted to changes within the industry over the last four decades.
 ImpactLife is a not-for-profit organization that was established to bring the concept of shared blood services to life in the Quad Cities region.
 By uniting the Rock Island County, Illinois and Scott County, Iowa blood banks our founders helped the community work together toward a common goal: a safe, plentiful supply of blood for patients in local hospitals.